schell/zyghost-com/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

 ```

 ### Fixing the tearing with padding
 I got stuck for a while trying to figure out what was causing the tearing.
-I thought it may be the pixel format, OpenGL\'s texture storage or whatever.
+I thought it may be the pixel format, OpenGL's texture storage or whatever.
 I ended up just playing with the input to the `loadCharacter` function for a while to see how the tearing changed and eventually figured out that some of them rendered perfectly - like Ubuntu Mono at 270 pixels.

 ![a perfect glyph](/img/Screen Shot 2014-01-12 at 1.01.58 PM.png)